noknokstdio/skills-widget/README.md

 ### Install ###

 1. Install Skills Widget either via the WordPress.org plugin directory, or by uploading the files to your server.
-2. Activate the plugin
+2. Activate the plugin through the 'Plugins' menu in Wordpress
-3. Add the widget and configure it
+3. Put the widget into one sidebar through the 'Widgets' menu in Wordpress

 Have fun!

+### ChangeLog ###

+## 1.0 ##
+Initial version